OctopusDeploy/docs/docs/packaging-applications/creating-packages/creating-zip-packages.md

 C:\>cd Code\OctoWeb\OctoWeb\OctoWeb\bin
 ```

-When creating the zip package, we will call octo with the pack command and give it a package Id and specify the format of package we want to use by adding the `--format` option
+When creating the zip package, we will call octo with the pack command and give it a package Id and specify the format of package we want to use by adding the `--format` option:

 ```powershell
 C:\Code\OctoWeb\OctoWeb\OctoWeb\bin>dotnet octo pack --id=OctoWeb --format=zip